Written by: Jen Carlevatti // Jul 16, 2018

 It’s a tall order, but our history of achievement suggests we will rise to the occasion.

-To learn more about the benefits of preeminence, the historic journey to earn the designation, and updates on the university’s progress, visit our new website at www.usfnewera.org.
+Learn more about the benefits of preeminence, the historic journey to earn the designation, and updates on the university’s progress.

 Want to become a student at our highly regarded university?
 Visit our Admissions website to learn more about the application process.